UMCarpentries/intro-curriculum-r/_episodes/03-intro-git-github.md

 > ## Version History, Backup, and Version Control
 >
-> Some backup software can keep a history of the versions of your files.
-They also
+> Some backup software (e.g. Time Machine on macOS, Google Drive) can keep a
+> history of the versions of your files.
-> allows you to recover specific versions.
-How is this functionality different from version control?
+> They also allow you to recover specific versions.
+> How is this functionality different from version control?
 > What are some of the benefits of using version control, Git and GitHub?
+>
+> > ## Solution
+> >
+> > Automated back software gives you less control over how often backups are
+> > created and it is often difficult to compare changes between backups.
+> > However, Git has a steeper learning curve than backup software.
+> > Advantages of using Git and GitHub for version control include:
+> >   - Great control over which files to include in commits and when to make commits.
+> >   - Very popular way to collaborate on code and analysis projects among
+        programmers, data scientists, and researchers.
+> >   - Free and open source.
+> >   - GitHub allows you to share your project with the world and accept
+        contributions from outside collaborators.
+> {: .solution}
 {: .challenge}

 > ## Some more about remotes